bjornarvikhagen/race-tracking/radbak/python-src/api/README.md

 The Race Tracking API is designed for managing and tracking participants and events in races.
 This API lets you interact with a database managing races, runners, checkpoints, and more.
 Below is the detailed documentation of every endpoint, including their parameters and expected responses.

+## Testing the whole flow
+### GET `/Test_flow`
+This endpoint is used to test the whole flow of the application.
+It will create a race, a runner, a checkpoint, and a checkpoint passing.
+It will then return the checkpoint passing details with the runner name.

 ## Setup and Teardown Endpoints

 ### POST `/setup_db`